Damar Hamlin is discharged from Buffalo hospital and will continue rehab at home

 In a news release Wednesday, the Bills franchise said doctors at the Buffalo General Medical Center/Gates Vascular Institute conducted a "comprehensive medical evaluation" in addition to a series of cardiac, neurological and vascular testing.

-"We have completed a series of tests and evaluations, and in consultation with the team physicians, we are confident that Damar can be safely discharged to continue his rehabilitation at home and with the Bills," Dr. Jamie Nadler, the care team lead, critical care physician and chief quality officer at Kaleida Health, said in a statement through the team.
+"We have completed a series of tests and evaluations, and in consultation with the team physicians, we are confident that Damar can be safely discharged to continue his rehabilitation at home and with the Bills," Dr. Jamie Nadler, the care team lead and critical care physician at Kaleida Health, said in a statement through the Bills.

+Hamlin had been treated for nearly a week at the University of Cincinnati Medical Center after his collapse on the field.
+He was discharged and transported back to Buffalo on Monday.

 Copyright 2023 NPR.
 To see more, visit https://www.npr.org.